Huertix/UsersManager/README.txt

 TO DO:

-- Add pagination in users and groups list.
 - Control any User could exits without a group.
 - Improve the design.
+- input data validation in forms